Introductory Analysis of Linked Health Data

-The course caters to users of SPSS, SAS or Stata with course materials and exercises covering all three statistical software packages.
+The course caters to users of SPSS, SAS, Stata or R with course materials and exercises covering all three statistical software packages.
 The course provides a theoretical grounding in the classroom on each topic, followed by a practical training session on the corresponding computing solutions.

 Students use fictitious but realistic linked data files in the hands-on exercises.
 The course instructor is available in the computing laboratory session each afternoon and conducts one-on-one coaching for those who need assistance.

 This course is ideal for health and social care researchers, social scientists, clinical practitioners and health care managers who wish to build on their pre-existing theoretical knowledge and skills in the analysis of linked health data.

 The course acquaints health and social researchers, clinical practitioners and managers with the theory and skills needed to analyse linked health and social data at the introductory to intermediate level.